 - Corticosteroid injection therapy.
 For individuals with plantar fasciitis who continue to suffer disabling symptoms in spite a course of non-surgical management, a corticosteroid injection can be offered as the next line of treatment.
 This injection is a very painful procedure.
 Its success rate is variable and often of short-term benefit.
 There is a small risk of tendon rupture and atrophy of the plantar fat pad so a fully informed consent is necessary before performing the procedure.
 You can read more about local corticosteroid injections here.

-If adequate conservative measures fail to resolve the condition, including a steroid injection a surgical release procedure can be offered, although this is rarely necessary
+If adequate conservative measures fail to resolve the condition a surgical release procedure can be offered, although this is rarely necessary.